sushemer/systemverilog-basic/scripts/README.md

 # Notes on Bash scripts
-Este directorio contiene **scripts en Bash** que automatizan tareas del flujo de trabajo con FPGA   (por ejemplo, síntesis y programación) para la placa **Tang Nano 9K** y otras configuraciones del repo.

-La idea es poder ejecutar comandos del estilo:
+This directory contains **Bash scripts** that automate FPGA workflow tasks
+(synthesis, place & route, programming) for the **Tang Nano 9K** and other supported configurations.

+The goal is to run commands such as:

-- ./scripts/03_synthesize_for_fpga.bash
+- `./scripts/03_synthesize_for_fpga.bash`
-- ./scripts/…  (según los archivos que haya en este directorio)

-para evitar repetir manualmente los pasos en Gowin IDE o en la línea de comandos.
+- `./scripts/...` (depending on available scripts)

+to avoid performing the full Gowin workflow manually.

 ---

-## Origen
+## Origin

-Todo este esquema de scripts, así como la estructura y muchas de las ideas utilizadas aquí, proviene del proyecto **basic-graphics-music** de **Mr. Panchul**:
+This script framework—and many structural ideas used in this repo—comes from the
+**basic-graphics-music** project by **Mr. Panchul**:

 - https://github.com/yuri-panchul/basics-graphics-music

-En ese proyecto los scripts se usan para:

-- Configurar el entorno.
+In that project, scripts are used to:

+- Configure environments
-- Ejecutar síntesis, place & route.
+- Run synthesis, place & route
-- Generar bitstreams y programar distintas placas.
+- Generate bitstreams

-En este repositorio se reutiliza y adapta ese enfoque para la **Tang Nano 9K**,   pero la autoría original del diseño de los scripts es de **Mr. Panchul** y del proyecto   **basic-graphics-music**.
-Este README solo documenta su uso en este contexto, sin reclamar autoría sobre ellos.
+- Program different FPGA boards

+This repository **reuses and adapts** that workflow for the **Tang Nano 9K**,
+but the original authorship belongs entirely to **Mr. Panchul**
+and the *basic-graphics-music* project.

+This README only explains how the scripts are used here.

 [The article about these settings.](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail) [Arguments